slt9351/IDS2024F/Homework/5/README.md

+2. Name the three fundamental desiderata of Probability Theory.

 3. what are aesthetics in data visualization?
 Name a few aesthetics that can appear in a data visualization.
    A form of data visualization making data sets into graphics
 4. Name the two major classes of aesthetics.